-STRF fee is listed as varying amounts: fifty cents (\$0.50) per one thousand dollars (\$1,000) of institutional charges.
+STRF fee is listed as varying amounts: As of May 2022, two dollars and fifty cents (\$2.50) per one thousand dollars (\$1,000) of institutional charges.

 The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
 Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition.